 - Why sacrifice so much and get nothing in return

-While all these comments and questions are legitimate, they are as equally easy for me to answer in the same way every time.
+While all these comments and questions are legitimate, they are as equally easy for me to answer.

 - You aren’t giving a baby up; you are giving it back.
 It isn’t your baby to begin with.

 - Life will always be chaotic.
-We often use this excuse when gauging when to have our own families.
+We often use this excuse when deciding anything in our own world, including starting our own family.

-- How each family is affected is truly up to you.
-Put a positive spin on it and voila, you have one of the most impactful, beautiful lesson you can teach your family about life; giving of yourself to help someone else, simply because you can.
+- How your family is affected is truly up to you.
+Put a positive spin on it and voila, you have one of the most meaningful lessons you can teach your kids about life; helping someone simply because you can.

 - While my personal feelings on financial compensation are not the issue here, I understand this question can be loaded for many.
 In truth, you get so much more in return than you can possibly know.
 Giving the gift of life to someone is a euphoria like no other.
 It’s a drug; an addiction for those who have been through it.
 That feeling of watching a couple hold their baby for the first time brings such a sense of accomplishment and pride.
 Nothing is comparable to that feeling.
-Having your own kids is a very different mindset.
+It’s why I’ve done it three times.

 What Makes A Surrogate?

 Is there a hard and fast set of personality traits and lifestyle choices that make or break a great surrogate?
-No. With all this being said, these are some of the common traits that remain consistent in most women that become surrogates through my programs:
+No. With all this being said, these are some of the commonalities among most women that become surrogates through my programs:

 - Fierce determination